-Protocol name Description Specification short name Internet Printing Protocol Used in the Print Services system for printing from non-Windows clients, or in cases where network security requirements mandate firewall settings that preclude use of the Print System Remote and Print System Asynchronous Remote Protocol Protocols.
-[RFC2911] [RFC2910] Web Point- and-Print Protocol This protocol is used in conjunction with IPP and enables a client to download printer driver software from a print server in the client network, from a website, or directly from a printer.
+Protocol name Description Specification short name Internet Printing Protocol Printing clients, or in cases where network security requirements mandate Web Point- and-Print Protocol This protocol is used in conjunction with IPP and enables a client to download printer driver software from a print server in the client network, from a website, or directly from a printer.
 This protocol is based on HTTP.
 [MS-WPRN]